Monarchy: Commonwealth realms

 King Charles III is, separately, monarch of fifteen Commonwealth realms (Antigua and Barbuda, the Commonwealth of Australia, the Commonwealth of the Bahamas, Belize, Canada, Grenada, Jamaica, New Zealand, the Independent State of Papua New Guinea, the Federation of Saint Christopher and Nevis, Saint Lucia, Saint Vincent and the Grenadines, the Solomon Islands, Tuvalu and the United Kingdom of Great Britain and Northern Ireland).
 They evolved out of the British Empire into fully independent states within the Commonwealth of Nations that retain the King as head of state.
-All fifteen realms are constitutional monarchies and full democracies where the King has limited powers or a largely ceremonial role.
-The King is head of the Church of England (the established church of England), while the other 14 realms do not have a state religion.

 Other European constitutional monarchies

 The Principality of Andorra, the Kingdom of Belgium, the Kingdom of Denmark, the Grand Duchy of Luxembourg, the Kingdom of the Netherlands, the Kingdom of Norway, the Kingdom of Spain, and the Kingdom of Sweden are fully democratic states in which the monarch has a limited or largely ceremonial role.
-In some cases, there is a Christian religion established as the official church in each of these countries.
-This is the Lutheran form of Protestantism in Norway, Sweden, and Denmark, while Andorra is a Roman Catholic country.
-Spain, Belgium, and the Netherlands have no official state religion.
-Luxembourg, which is predominantly Roman Catholic, has five so-called officially recognized cults of national importance (Roman Catholicism, Protestantism, Greek Orthodoxy, Judaism, and Islam), a status which gives those religions some privileges like the payment of a state salary to their priests.

 Andorra is unique among all existing monarchies, as it is a diarchy, with the co-princes being shared by the president of France and the bishop of Urgell.
-This situation, based on historical precedence, has created a peculiar situation among monarchies, as: